avinash4720/Pruning-Evaluation-of-ResNet-18-34-and-50-using-Pytorch-and-Tensorflow/README.md

-# hpml_project - Pruning Evaluation using Pytorch and Tensorflow
+# HPML_project - Pruning Evaluation using Pytorch and Tensorflow
 ## About
 The Goal of the project is to determine, which Framework will yield good results on inference models with smaller size